faridarif/faridarif.github.io/all_collections/_posts/2023-10-21-CTF-BinExp-AdminShell.md

 ![](https://raw.githubusercontent.com/faridarif/faridarif.github.io/master/pictures/adminshell-ghidra-validation.png){:.align-center}

-The `checksec` tool tells us that there is no PIE in the executable file.
+The `checksec` tool tells us that there is no PIE (Position-Independent Executable) in the executable file.
 It means that it is possible for us to do a buffer overflow attack on this executable file.

 ![](https://raw.githubusercontent.com/faridarif/faridarif.github.io/master/pictures/adminshell-checksec.png){:.align-center}